pvico/RX-Dual-Power/README.md

 ### If configured for strategy 1

-The MCU selects the power source by forcing off one of them using the CTL1 or CTL2 lines.
+As long as MAIN PWR is above its minimum voltage (according to its type), the MCU selects MAIN PWR and forces STBY PWR off by setting the CTL2 line to HIGH.

+When MAIN PWR is below its minimum voltage, becomes disconnected or is in short-circuit, the MCU releases the CTL2 line and sets the CTL1 line to HIGH, isolating MAIN PWR from the system and STBY PWR now powers the model.

-If MAIN PWR and STBY PWR are both low voltage  - or any one is disconnected - then both CTL1 and CTL2 lines are set to high impedance and strategy 2 is applied.
+If MAIN PWR and STBY PWR are both low voltage  - or any one is disconnected or in short-circuit - then both CTL1 and CTL2 lines are set to high impedance and strategy 2 is applied, the source with highest voltage now powers the model.

 ### If configured for strategy 2

 The MCU will let the LTC4412's control the power source.
 Both CTL1 and CTL2 lines are set to high impedance.

+The LTC4412's will select the source with the highest voltage.

-If two batteries of the same type are used as power source, they will be selected alternativeley, whichever one is 20mV above the other will power the model.
+Note: if two batteries of the same type are used as power source, they will be selected alternativeley, whichever one is 20mV above the other will power the model.
+They will discharge in parallel.

-### If the MCU is powered down
+### If the MCU is powered down due to low volatge

 Should the MCU become unpowered, e.g. if the available voltage becomes too low to keep the 3.3V regulator powered, then both CTL1 and CTL2 lines are set to high impedance just before the MCU powers down (brownout detection) and strategy 2 is applied.